-The proposed bill, if enacted, would amend current statutes governing how mobile home park landlords charge tenants for utilities.
-Under the current law, landlords who charge separately for gas, water, or electricity must have a separate meter for each user and cannot charge more than the prevailing basic service single-family residential rate.
-The bill would remove this restriction, allowing landlords to recover the actual charges imposed by utility providers, along with an administrative fee of up to $8.
+The proposed bill, if enacted, would amend the current statutes governing how mobile home park landlords charge tenants for utilities.
+Under current law, landlords who charge separately for gas, water, or electricity must have a separate meter for each user and cannot charge more than the prevailing basic service single-family residential rate.
+The bill would remove this restriction, allowing landlords to recover the actual charges imposed by utility providers, along with an administrative fee for submetering that cannot exceed $8.
 Additionally, it would require rental agreements to disclose the utility services charged separately and the associated administrative fee.

-Furthermore, the bill clarifies that landlords cannot impose any additional charges beyond those specified for utilities and administrative fees.
-While the current law allows landlords to charge separately for waste removal and sewer services, the bill maintains that these charges must not exceed the prevailing single-family residential rates set by local providers.
-Overall, the bill aims to provide more flexibility for landlords in charging for utilities while ensuring transparency and limiting additional costs to tenants.
+Furthermore, the bill maintains the requirement for separate meters and detailed billing but clarifies that landlords cannot impose any additional charges beyond the utility costs and the specified administrative fee.
+It also retains the provision that landlords may charge separately for waste removal and sewer services, but the charges must not exceed the prevailing single-family residential rates set by local providers.
+Overall, the bill aims to provide more flexibility for landlords in charging for utilities while ensuring transparency and limiting additional fees for tenants.

 Statutes affected: